chenh19/how_to_be_a_useless_guy/README.md

 - [ ] [HugoDown](https://hugodown.r-lib.org/)
 - [ ] [Distill](https://rstudio.github.io/distill/)

-(Not very interested to look into python for now)
+(Not very interested in looking into python for now)